reladric/RedditImageDownloader/README.md

 # Instructions
 * Edit the "info.ini" file with sqlite db file name (database), subreddits to download images from (comma separated list) and path where downloads need to be saved.
 * logs folder will have multiple debug level logs.
 Delete them often since they grow crazy fast

-Suggestions regarding best practices as well as ideas are more than welcome
+* Run using command "python main.py" from base folder Suggestions regarding best practices as well as ideas are more than welcome